gristlabs/grist-help/help/access-rules.md

 ![Access rules](images/access-rules/access-rules-view-as.png)

-In our example, we could click `View As` on the Kiwi row, and the document reopens, with a little red tag warning that we are viewing it as `kiwi@getgrist.com`.
+In our example, we could select Kiwi, and the document reopens, with a large banner stating that we are viewing it as Kiwi.
 The `Piece` and `Email` columns are missing, and the `Financials` table is surpressed:

 ![Access rules](images/access-rules/access-rules-view-as-kiwi.png)

-When satisfied that everything looks as expected, we click the `x` in the red tag to close this preview, and the document will reload.
+When satisfied that everything looks as expected, we click the green `View as Yourself` button to close this preview, and the document will reload.

 ## User attribute tables